Home » Florida » Remarkable Collier-Seminole State Park What You Need To Know

 By Air: If you’re flying to the area, the closest major airport is Southwest Florida International Airport (RSW) in Fort Myers, Florida.
 From the airport, you can rent a car and drive southeast on I-75 towards Naples.
 Take exit 101 onto Collier Boulevard/FL-951 heading south.
 Continue on Collier Boulevard/FL-951 for approximately 18 miles until you reach US-41.
 Turn left onto US-41 East and continue for about 1.5 miles until you reach Collier-Seminole State Park on your left.

-- Location: Collier-Seminole State Park is a 7,271-acre park located in Collier County, Florida.
+• Location: Collier-Seminole State Park is a 7,271-acre park located in Collier County, Florida.

-- Operating Hours: The park is typically open every day of the year, including weekends and holidays.
+• Operating Hours: The park is typically open every day of the year, including weekends and holidays.
 The operating hours are 8:00 AM to sunset.
 Visitors are encouraged to check the official National Park Service website for up-to-date information on events, accessibility, and safety guidelines.

-- Pets: Pets are allowed on the park grounds on a leash no longer than six feet.
+• Pets: Pets are allowed on the park grounds on a leash no longer than six feet.

-- Entrance Fees: An entrance pass is required to access the park.
+• Entrance Fees: An entrance pass is required to access the park.
 Single Occupant Vehicle: $5, Vehicle with 2-8 occupants: $6.00.
 Pedestrians, Bicyclists, and Extra Passengers: $2.00 per person.

-- Best Time to Visit: Summer (June-August) can be hot/humid, with temperatures often exceeding 90°F. It also brings the rainy season, which can lead to mosquitoes and storms.
+• Best Time to Visit: Summer (June-August) can be hot/humid, with temperatures often exceeding 90°F. It also brings the rainy season, which can lead to mosquitoes and storms.
 Spring (April-May) Fall (September-October) If you prefer fewer crowds and don’t mind some heat, visiting in late spring or early fall can also be enjoyable.
 Just be prepared for the weather, including hurricanes!
 Winter (November-March) temperatures are mild, ranging from the 60s to 80s°F (15-27°C), making it ideal for outdoor activities like hiking, camping, and kayaking.

-- Accommodation: There are lots of accommodations in nearby Marco Island.
+• Accommodation: There are lots of accommodations in nearby Marco Island.
 Port of the Islands Resort: Laid-back studios in a resort offering an outdoor pool, a marina & dining, plus free breakfast.
 Timberline Glamping Naples offers glamping accommodations in the park’s campground, including cabins and safari tents.
 Reservations can be made by calling (941) 777-3114 or online.

-- Camping: The park has 105 campsites that can accommodate tents, pop-ups, and large RVs.
+• Camping: The park has 105 campsites that can accommodate tents, pop-ups, and large RVs.
 Sites 1–19 are for tents and pop-ups only, and sites 6, 8, 15, and 16 are glamping sites.
 All sites have electricity, water, a grill, and a picnic table.
 Reservations can be made up to 11 months in advance for Florida residents and 10 months for non-residents.

-Collier-Seminole State Park Has a Rich History
+Visiting Collier-Seminole State Park a Park with a Rich History

-Indigenous tribes, such as the Calusa and Seminole, once inhabited the area that now comprises Collier-Seminole State Park.
+Indigenous clans, such as the Calusa and Seminole, once inhabited the area that now comprises Collier-Seminole State Park.
 Their culture and sustenance depended on the natural resources around them.
 The Seminole and Miccosukee Indians settled in this area by 1840.
-The park offers visitors a chance to learn about the Native American history and culture of the Seminole Tribe through interpretive displays and exhibits at the park’s replica Seminole Indian village.
+The park offers visitors a chance to learn about the Native American history and culture of the Seminole Clans through interpretive displays and exhibits at the park’s replica Seminole Indian village.

 Logging was an important business in the late 1800s and early 1900s.
 They collected a lot of cypress trees for their useful wood.
 Workers floated logs down the Blackwater River to process and ship them.